Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 This arrangement protected Christianity extraordinarily well.

-Because once government stops choosing winners, faith survives through sincerity rather than coercion.
+Because once government stops choosing winners, faith survives through sincerity rather than coercion — conviction rather than mandate, persuasion rather than enforcement.

-Conviction rather than mandate.

-Persuasion rather than enforcement.

 The founders did not weaken religion.

 They arguably protected it from becoming just another arm of government.

-## Jefferson's Wall Was Never About Erasing God
+## Jefferson’s Wall Was Never About Erasing God

 At this point someone inevitably says:

-> Ah yes, separation of church and state - the phrase not in the Constitution!
+> Ah yes, separation of church and state — the phrase not in the Constitution!

 True.

-The phrase comes from Thomas Jefferson's 1802 letter to the Danbury Baptists describing a:
+The phrase comes from Thomas Jefferson’s 1802 letter to the Danbury Baptists describing a:

-> "wall of separation between Church & State."[^5]
+> “wall of separation between Church & State.”[^5]

 But here again, nuance matters.